coolcockatoo/helloworld-node.js-app-/README.md

 1. Create a new folder for the project
 2. Create a devcontainer.json file within the project
 3. Run Dev Containers: Reopen in Containers
-4. Choose Node.js for node example/template
+4. Choose Node.js % Java for node example/template
 5. Add app.js and put console.log("Hello, world!") within it
 6. Push to github repository